The lifespan of content on social media

 One key take away from this lesson is not to spend too much time crafting any one particular post.
 Put a lot of thought into your overall strategy and how/when each piece of content should be broadcast – but don’t get hung up on any one message whose impact begins to fade after 3 hours.
 It is better to get something out there at the right time, measure its impact and gradually optimize until you have located the perfect message.

 No matter how many times you post the same content or which social channels you prefer, make sure every post is designed to serve your overall B2B social media marketing strategy.
 That way, the responses you get during those three-hour windows will come from the kind of fans your brand is looking to attract.
-As you continue to test, analyze and perfect your programs, do be surprised if those messages start to resonate for longer periods of time.
+As you continue to test, analyze, and perfect your programs, you will be surprised if those messages start to resonate for longer periods of time.